TaitoUnited/full-stack-template/client/README.md

 };
 ```

-#### Session overrides
+### Session overrides

-Feature flags can be forcefully turned on via URL search parameter for the duration of the tab session.
+Feature flags can be forcefully turned on either via URL search parameter or via the feature flag manager widget for the duration of the tab session.

+#### Feature flag manager

+You can open the feature flag manager widget with a `Cmd+K` (or `Ctrl+K`) shortcut and then toggle on/off the features that you want.
+Note that you need to press the save button to apply the changes which will reload the page.

+#### URL search parameters

 Format: `?features=feature-name`